apps

 • As a project that had already passed through several design hands before reaching us, we began by first understanding the business needs, potential endpoints, technical requirements (much of the backend had been already built prior to us entering the project), and any other prior requirements that hadn’t already been met.
 After interviewing users, reviewing competitor products and assessing clinician needs, we complied our research into documentation.
 After presenting our findings to the business, we collaborated to develop user flows (aka how a user goes through certain processes—in this case, conducting searches and scheduling appointments).

-From there we created basic sitemaps and lo-fi mockups; getting the basic flows documented and confirming direction with the business.
 Along the way, we adopted the client’s branding to inform colors, atoms, components, and overall design direction for the site.
-Our design system began to grow based off of the component concepts we were creating for review, evolving everything from type primitives, spacing guidelines, and atoms to reusable components and patterns.
+We began creating a design system starting with foundational elements and base components, which began to grow based off of the component concepts we were creating for ongoing business review.
+We evolved everything from typography primitives, spacing guidelines, layout grids, more atomic elements, and eventually reusable components and patterns.

 marketplace for leather goods